gatsbyjs/gatsby/docs/docs/conceptual/choosing-a-cms.md

 title: Choosing Your CMS(s)
 ---

 At their core, most medium-sized and large Gatsby websites are backed by a so-called "headless CMS".
-Headless CMSes excel at allowing content editors to flexibly create a content schema of inter-related content models.
+Headless CMSes excel at allowing content editors to flexibly create a content schema of interrelated content models.

 One of the key questions people ask when building a Gatsby site is "which CMS should I use?"